 Office 365’s Advanced Threat Protection (ATP),

-Office 365’s ATP continuously checks attachments, email inboxes, and links to avoid the penetration of malwares.
-Safe Links, Safe Attachments, URL Detonation, and Dynamic Delivery are the different parts of ATP that make protecting your data easy.
+Office 365’s ATP continuously checks attachments, email inboxes, and links to avoid malware penetration.
+Safe Links, Safe Attachments, URL Detonation, and Dynamic Delivery are the different ATP parts that make protecting your data easy.

-Microsoft has built its operating system with an antivirus application called “Windows Defender Tool”.
-Other prevention applications of Microsoft that were devised to guard your data against malwares and even ransomwares are “Smart Screen” and “Malware Protection Program”.
+Microsoft has built its operating system with an antivirus application called “Windows Defender Tool.”
+Other prevention applications of Microsoft that were devised to guard your data against malware and even ransomware are “Smart Screen” and “Malware Protection Program.”
 Smart Screen is a Windows filtering tool used to block suspicious websites.
-On the other hand, Malware Protection Program educates the user on how to understand the prevention tools being offered, and how the threat can be removed.
+On the other hand, Malware Protection Program educates the user on understanding the prevention tools being offered and how the threat can be removed.

-Keeping your version of Microsoft windows updated is one of the surefire ways to maintain the security and protection of your corporate data being stored in your cloud system.
+Keeping your version of Microsoft windows updated is one of the surefire ways to maintain your corporate data’s security and protection is stored in your cloud system.